dperique/Kuul_periodics/README.md

 can be slimmed down into containers and instead of running VMs on Openstack, we can run the containers on Kubernetes -- hence the name "Kuul" as a play on the word "Zuul".

+## Why Not Just Run Cron?

+I ran Linux cron -- for a while.
+I had several Ubuntu VMs with cron installed and ran various jobs on them.
+This worked out well for a while.
+Eventually, as the number of jobs grew, I started writing scripts to tell what jobs were running on what VMs; the script kept track of the IPs of the VMs.
+I then had to deal with coordinating things so I don't accidentally run the same job on more than one machine.
+I also had to fight with cron because it will run another instance of a jobs regardless of whether its finished or not.
+The turning point for me was when I ran out of
+VMs to run jobs and needed to spin up more since running more than one job on a VM was not an option because the jobs were using the `/tmp` directory and "colliding" with each other.
+The management of the cron jobs and VMs was getting very cumbersome.

+So my next step was to containerize my jobs.
+This worked out well but then I was creating multiple containers on the VMs and having to manage even more things (VMs and containers).
+This was when I decided to use the idea of the "Kuul Periodic System".

+Kubernetes manages my job containers as Pods running on Kubernetes nodes.
+My Ubuntu VMs have since been converted over to Kubernetes nodes.
+Now, I let Kubernetes manage my VMs and jobs.

 ## Where's the User Manual?

 The implementation of the Kuul project is really just another use of Kubernetes.
 As such